webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ![Webiny project GraphQL playground](/img/tutorials/serverless-graphql-api/webiny-project-graphql-playground.png)

-When we create our API service, it will be shown in the Queries and Mutations sections.
-That means we have successfully created and deployed our API service.
+When we create the API service, we will see the API in the Queries and Mutations sections.
+That means we have successfully created and deployed the our API service.

 Learn more about *Webiny API Architecture [here](https://docs.webiny.com/docs/deep-dive/architecture/api/).*